 Now, I spend a lot of time giving very good coaches encouragements to get out of their comfort zone and take some risks.
 “Come on, lad, push!
 Push, godd*mmit!
 Roll some godd*mned dice!”
-It is always fun to see what risks a coach is willing to take when under his tutor’s pressure!
+It is always fun to see what risks a coach is willing to take when under pressure!
 But, when one takes some time to observe and think, it is pretty clear that risk-taking is not binary as there are many levels of risk — notably strategic, tactic, emotional, social and ethical.
 And once coaches start to compare their risk-taking attitude with their peers, they quickly realize that everyone is very different.

 So I encourage them to push, to take some risks that get them out of their comfort zone.
 I do this myself all the time.
 It all started some years ago.
 I was up against a good but not exceptional coach.
 And normally, I would have just cruised to a routine win.
-But I decided to take a little risk and started the game playing in an unusual way.
+But I decided to take a little risk and played in an unusual way.
 We ended up having a fascinating game where I learned a lot about my future as a blood bowl coach.
 So about three-quarters into the game, I decided to push even further.
 My dice were very polite and said, “You know what, Taureau, this is not right for you, but thanks for pushing.”
 It’s OK.
 Pushing some more did not work out.
 The game closed.
 Cool draw.

 But it did lit up something in me and I was soon investing some intelligence into reinventing myself as a blood bowl coach.
 Since then, you might say, “Oh, you are so lucky.”
 But of course, I am lucky all the time!
 But that luck results from a series of risks I took some years ago, starting by pushing out of my comfort zone.
 And any coach can do this, no matter where he is in his development — even if he thinks he is the earth’s most unlucky coach, he can do this by taking little risks that get him out of his comfort zone.